Linerre/myvimrc/README.md

 # $MYVIMRC
-A sane, modularized, vim-manual-based *vimrc* that works on Windows.
+A sane, modularized, vim-manual-based *vimrc* that works on btoh Windows and \*nix distros.

+It is an independent vim-config repo and also a submodule of my [dotfiles](ihttps://github.com/Linerre/voidrice).
-- VIM version: vim-nightly (via scoop)
+- VIM version: vim-nightly (via pkg managers)
-- Terminal: ConEmu
+- Terminal:
+    - st
+    - Alacritty
+    - kitty
+- Shell:
-- Shell: PowerShell
+    - PowerShell
+    - Zsh
+    - Bash

 ## Reason
 1. Vim's config is not XDG-compatible yet so I separate it from my other dotfiles.